dotnet/runtime/docs/design/features/OnStackReplacement.md

 #### 3.2.5 Trigger Implementation

-In the current OSRimplementation the transitions are synchronous; there is one local patchpoint counter per frame shared by all patchpoints; patchpoint IDs are IL offsets.
+In the current OSR implementation the transitions are synchronous; there is one local patchpoint counter per frame shared by all patchpoints; patchpoint IDs are IL offsets.

 ### 3.3 OSR Methods